 Prerequisites for admission to the MSME degree program include an undergraduate degree in engineering from an accredited institution with a minimum overall GPA of 3.0.
 Students majoring in other engineering fields may need to complete a number of undergraduate mechanical engineering courses prior to being accepted for admission.
 General Graduate Record Exam (GRE) scores are not required for admission.

 The Graduate School requires that all international applicants take the TOEFL or IELS examination if they have not received a degree from a U.S. institution or completed one year of study in the United States.
-The program does not currently accept international students who reside outside the continental U.S. Find out more about the admission requirements.
+Find out more about the admission requirements.

 - Completion of 30 credit hours of graduate level courses at the 500 or 700 level with an overall grade-point average of 3.0